 I’ve spent more of my time looking at Physiological Training, since I perceived that as being my first limitation to be able to compete at the level I wanted to race at.

 This also aligned with most of the literature on Endurance fitness, where I felt comfortable investigating, interpreting, and prescribing training protocol based on the body of research available.

 However, while empirical studies are very good at measuring and assessing change in physiological characteristics – VO2max, lactate accumulation, mitochondrial respiration, muscle composition, hormonal environment, etc. – these characteristics are not necessarily well correlated to actually winning races.

 There is a much more limited understanding in the literature of how these measurable characteristics translate into winning performances on the road.
 Hence, differentiating between Physiological and Performance training.

-If the literature reveals the process of finding the optimal quantitative training strategy, Coaching is the process of applying the optimal qualitative training strategy for an individual athlete.
-The science, and the art, if you will.
+If the literature reveals the process of finding the optimally efficacious training strategy, Coaching is the process of applying the optimally effective training strategy for an individual athlete.
+The science, and the art of application, if you will.

 Broadening Fitness with Physiology

 I treat winter Base as the time for Physiological Training.
 This is the time to build the Aerobic engine – or even more fundamentally, the chassis into which the engine has to fit.